arnavgupta00/Sms_Bomber/README.md

 # Sms Bomber

-This is a SMS bomber created by Arnav
+This is a SMS bomber created by Arnav only for educational purposes and please don't misuse it ..

 This software is created by using kivy and selenium as I have used selenium so you can see real time bombing I have used around 10 website for bombing , Bomber loads all the websites and then starts to bomb one by one.